 How Keeping the Past Helps

-Keeping the Past shows families how to care for their photos, papers, and keepsakes using the same methods professional archivists rely on, just explained in a way that actually makes sense at home.
+Keeping the Past shows families how to care for their photos, papers, and keepsakes using the same methods professional archivists rely on, explained clearly and without technical jargon.

-• care for family materials using professional archival practices, without technical jargon
+• care for family materials using professional archival practices

-• take small, practical actions that fit real homes and real collections
+• take practical actions that fit real homes and real collections

 • turn a box of mixed, disconnected items into something you can understand, organize, and truly appreciate